 Lower rates available than what you have

 Perhaps you took out your current deal several years ago and in the interim, the landscape has changed substantially.
 This is the situation many Australians find themselves in today.
 Assuming your current deal is no longer competitive, refinancing means you can lock in a new lower rate.

-You want to switch from a fixed interest rate home loan to a variable interest rate loan, or vice versa
+Switch from a fixed rate to a variable rate (or vice versa)

 Your current loan may be interest-only and you've decided to repay the principal, or maybe you just want the lowest possible interest rate regardless of it being fixed or variable.
 When you refinance, you can compare the market and decide what's best for you as you plan for the future.